 - 1.1.
 Ormiston SWB Academy is committed to supporting our students to make informed decisions about their future pathways.
 We act impartially, in line with our statutory duties, to ensure that we promote a full range of academic routes, technical routes and apprenticeships.
-We believe that it is vital to ensure that all pupils are aware of the benefits of apprenticeships, T levels and other approved technical qualifications and can consider them, alongside academic options, when making decisions about their next steps. - 1.2.
+We believe that it is vital to ensure that all pupils are aware of the benefits of apprenticeships, T levels and other approved technical qualifications and can consider them, alongside academic options, when making decisions about their next steps, aiming to reduce drop out from courses and avoid the risk of students becoming NEET (Young people not in education, employment, or training). - 1.2.
 This policy statement sets out the school's arrangements for managing the access of providers to pupils at the school for the purposes of giving them information about the provider's education or training offer.
 This complies with the school's legal obligations under Section 42B of the Education Act 1997, the legal duty known as the 'Baker Clause', 2018 and the Skills and Post-16 Education Act 2022. - 1.3.
-The quality and impact of careers provision at Ormiston SWB Academy is monitored by our Senior Leadership Team, the National Lead Practitioner Enrichment Careers and OAT.
-Access and opportunity to engage with technical, vocational, and training providers will form part of this process.
+The quality and impact of careers provision at Ormiston SWB Academy is monitored by the Career Leader, our Senior Leadership Team, the National Lead Practitioner Enrichment Careers and OAT, based on current good practice guidelines by the Department for Education.
+Access and opportunity to engage with technical, vocational, and training providers will form part of this process. - 1.4.
+Links with other policies.
+This policy supports and is underpinned by key school policies, including those for Careers, Child protection, Equality and diversity, and SEND. - 1.5.
+Equality and Diversity.
+Access to other providers is available and promoted to allow all students to access information about other providers of further education and apprenticeships.
+Ormiston SWB Academy is committed to encouraging all students to make decisions about their future based on impartial guidance.